Typical and atypical solutions in non-convex neural networks with discrete and continuous weights: Replica computation for a generic loss function

 \subsubsection{The $\kappa_\text{max}$ limit at 1RSB level}

-In order to estimate the maximum margin at the 1RSB level, we need to perform the limit $q_1 \to 1$ and $m \to 0$ with fixed ratio $\tilde{m} \equiv \frac{m}{1-q_1}$~\cite{engel1992storage}.
+In order to estimate the maximum margin at the 1RSB level, we need to perform the limit $q_1 \to 1$ and $m \to 0$ with fixed ratio $\tilde{m} \equiv \frac{m}{1-q_1}$~\cite{engel1992storage,relu_locent}.
 Therefore we express all the free entropy in terms of $m$ and $\tilde{m}$:

-In the limit $m \to 0$, we need to assure that the entropy goes to $-\infty$, so we need to impose that the coefficient of first order expansion of the free energy (which is of order $1/m$) vanishes.
-This is equivalent to impose that at the maximum possible margin
+In the limit $m \to 0$, we need to ensure that (as in the RS case) the entropy goes to $-\infty$,\footnote{In the spherical case this condition is the analog to the zero entropy condition for the binary weight cases.
+Indeed in the binary weight case the entropy corresponds to the log of the \emph{number} of solutions, whereas in the spherical case it is instead the log of their \emph{volume}.} so we need to impose that the coefficient of first order expansion of the free entropy (which is of order $1/m$) vanishes.
+This is equivalent to imposing that at the maximum possible margin

 where

 In order to perform the vanishing $m$ limit in the previous expression, we use the following expansion